rackerlabs/design-system/_component_design/buttons.md

 - Button sets are most often used in Popovers, Modals or Create/Edit Forms to group the submit, back or next, and cancel buttons.
 - A button set should never contain more than one primary button.
 - Avoid using split buttons in a button set as it would complicate what should be a simple decision.
-- The cancel action must always be an `hxBtn--link` as shown in the example.
+- The cancel action must always be an `hxBtn.hxLink` as shown in the example.

 When submitting forms: